-Any order of the Student Conduct Committee affirming suspension, expulsion, degree revocation or rescission of credit of a student shall be final, unless, within one (1) University day after the disciplinary decision has been rendered and received, the student lodges a written appeal with the President of the University.
+Any order of the Student Conduct Committee affirming suspension or expulsion of a student shall be final, unless, within one (1) University day after the disciplinary decision has been rendered and received, the student lodges a written appeal with the President of the University.
 Appeals with the President shall relate to procedural matters only.
 Procedural appeals must be addressed to the President of the University.
-Written appeals to the President should be submitted through the Dean of Students.
+Written appeals to the President should be submitted through the Vice President of Student Development or designee.